abumchisom/abumchisom/README.md

 ## Projects (Active and Upcoming)

 ### Active
-- **Cloud Based SIEM on AWS EC2** - Spinned up a SIEM using Graylog to coallate logs from different endpoints.
+- **Cloud-Based SIEM on AWS EC2** - Spinned up a SIEM using Graylog to collect logs from different endpoints.
 An ongoing project, with more refinements to be added.
-- **SOC Triaging** – Participated in a 2-hour Real time SOC Simulation project and achieved over 90% true positive detection twice.
+- **SOC Triaging** – Participated in a 2-hour real-time SOC Simulation project and achieved over 90% true positive detection twice.
 - **OSINT GEOLOCATION** – Using OSINT Technologies, and few cues, I traced different locations, each time, finding where they are located.
-- **Tracking a Fugitive** – Used Digital footprints to find informations about a person's past.
+- **Tracking a Fugitive** – Used Digital footprints to find pieces of information about a person's online activities.

 ### Upcoming
 - **Real Time Threat Isolation on Graylog** – Use SOAR tools to automate incident response
-- **Cloud Security Monitoring** – Implement tools like GuardDuty to monitor for security breahces
+- **Cloud Security Monitoring** – Implement tools like GuardDuty to monitor for security breaches
 - **Threat Intelligence** – Enrich Graylog with Threat Intel tools to detect and flag known malicious IPs and files running on its clients.